dot-legal/reference/demo-library/provisions/general/entire-agreement.md

-This document contains the sole and entire agreement between all parties.
-This document may only be modified in writing executed by all parties.
-Should any provision of this document be deemed illegal or otherwise unenforceable, that provision shall be severed and the remainder of this document shall remain in full force and effect.
+This document contains the entire agreement between all parties.
+This document supersedes all other prior agreements and understandings, oral, written or otherwise with respsect to the subject matter of the document.